bjzhang/bjzhang.github.io/_posts/2016/2016-02-28-how-to-print-optimized-out-value-in-gdb.md

 This [article](http://ask.xmodulo.com/print-optimized-out-value-gdb.html) said that user could define variable as volatile or compile with "-O0" in order to debug such variable in gdb.
 The thing is some time we could not do it, such as we want to debug Linux kernel.
 Recently, I found that the refcount in gpiochip is incorrect.
 I hope I could debug it through the gdb in host.

-# The source code and disassembly
+# Disassembly the source code
 Disassembly with `objdump -Dx` or `objdump -Sx`:
 ```
 $ objdump --help |grep "\-[DS]"